AdobeDocs/experience-manager-64.en/help/assets/video.md

    See [Configuring the default time interval that video thumbnails are generated](#configuring-the-default-time-interval-that-video-thumbnails-are-generated).

-#### Configuring the default time interval that video thumbnails are generated {#configuring-the-default-time-interval-that-video-thumbnails-are-generated}
+#### Configure the default time interval that video thumbnails are generated {#configuring-the-default-time-interval-that-video-thumbnails-are-generated}

 When you configure and save the new default time interval, your change automatically applies only to videos that you upload in the future.
 It does not automatically apply the new default to videos that you previously uploaded.
 For existing videos, you must regenerate the thumbnails.